freakboy3742/pyxero/README.md

 # Create a new object
 >>> xero.contacts.put({...contact info...})

-# Create a new object
+# Create multiple new objects
 >>> xero.contacts.put([{...contact info...}, {...contact info...}, {...contact info...}])

 # Save an update to an existing object